 The rest is just perfect.
-I mean, this is not a new word when it to comes to fresh design ideas, but the timepiece is like a Volkswagen in the world of watches: while not terribly original, it is neatly designed, nicely crafted and well-assembled.
+I mean, this is not a new word when it comes to fresh design ideas, but the timepiece is like a Volkswagen in the world of watches: while not terribly original, it is neatly designed, nicely crafted, and carefully assembled.

 It will be revealed this spring at Baselworld 2014.

 Build quality: 4.5/5